 There are many other ways that your earthly father affects your views of God.
 Let me assure you that all of the distorted perceptions are wrong.

-Characteristics of God as a father
+Characteristics of God the perfect father

 “The essence of fatherhood is found in God, not in human beings.”
 (Pastor Gene Veith, Concordia Theological Seminary)

-1. God the father protects His children
+1. God the Father protects His children

 When we are born, we are totally dependent and helpless.
 Without protection, we would not survive.
 This is also true spiritually.
 We are helpless apart from God.